Canada women's national ice sledge hockey team

 The Canada women's national ice sledge hockey team is the national team representing Canada in women's international sledge hockey.
-The team competed at the IPC International Cup and now competes at the now competes at the Women's World Challenge and Women's World Para Ice Hockey Championships.
+The team competed at the IPC International Cup and now competes at the Women's World Challenge and Women's World Para Ice Hockey Championships.
 The team currently receives funding from the Hockey Canada Foundation through grants which enables it to run a grassroots development program.

 The team participated in its first International Paralympic Committee-sanctioned international competition, the 2014 IPC Ice Sledge Hockey Women's International Cup now known as the Women's World Challenge (a World Para Ice Hockey sanctioned event) whose inaugural year was in 2022.

 History

 The Ontario Women's Hockey Association began to develop women's ice sledge hockey players in 2008 (at about the same time that the United States started to develop a program).
 The Ottawa Sledge Hockey Tournament hosted the first all female demonstration ice sledge hockey game on May 5, 2007.
 The players were composed of a group of Canadian and American women.